Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 ## Proteomics in Bioconductor

-The diversity of proteomics analysis available within `Bioconductor` continues to grow steadily; the devel branch currently hosts 68 software packages.
+The diversity of proteomics analysis available in `Bioconductor` continues to grow steadily and the devel branch now hosts 68 proteomic-based software packages.
 Many individuals have contributed to this area in the form of packages, web-based workflows and course offerings.
 One very active member is Laurent Gatto, head of the Computational Proteomics Unit at the Cambridge Centre